 The main public rooms in the house open to the front to take advantage of the view, and the rolling seasonal mist.
 The rear of the house is a landscape unto itself.
 The tall, slender, Carolinian Forest provides a high canopy for the bustling forest bed.
 The bedrooms and patios were designed to enjoy this concealed natural space.
 The house takes advantage of the leafy canopy to provide shade in the summer.
 In the winter, as the leaves fall, the high R-value glass lets the daylight flood in.

-The light filled spaces are at odds with the owners' impressive art collection.
+The light filled spaces are punctuated with the owners' impressive art collection.
 Artifacts collected over long sojourns through the Zagros mountain range, India and Myanmar nestle next to modern Canadian art and bookend the exterior views.

 Looking back at the house from the Bruce, the program of residence blurs with gallery and public building.
 We are proud to provide this urban elevation to this important thoroughfare.